Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 2. Bakers use their own mobile app with a separate API.
 It's the main means of communication
 3. Rating calculator is a complex logic, so we just delegate it

-Since we can only communicate via mobile app, let's assume the “danger zone” is visible in the user interface.
+Since we can only communicate via mobile app, let's assume the "danger zone" is visible in the user interface.
 It'll enable us to tell bakers exactly how to improve their situation.
 However, it adds another constraint: we must explicitly toggle the states.

 If we try to visualize the whole process, it will look like this: